 These reactions usually occurred within one hour after administration.
-The risk for hypersensitivity was greatest with early infusions and in patients re-exposed to treatment following an initial short exposure (one or two infusions) and extended period (three months or more) without treatment.
+The risk for hypersensitivity was greatest with early infusions and in patients re-exposed to treatment following an initial short exposure (one or two infusions) and extended period (3 months or more) without treatment.
 However, the risk of hypersensitivity reactions should be considered for every administration.

 Patients are to be observed during the subcutaneous injections and for 1 hour after, for signs and symptoms of injection reactions including hypersensitivity (see sections 4.2 and 4.8).
 Resources for the management of hypersensitivity reactions should be available.
+In case of administration by the patient or a caregiver, they should be informed of the signs and symptoms of hypersensitivity reactions.
+If a hypersensitivity reaction occurs, patients or caregivers should be advised to stop administration and seek medical attention immediately.

 This medicinal product should be discontinued and appropriate therapy initiated at the first symptoms or signs of hypersensitivity.